-In these classes, participants will be welcomed with a brief and casual explanation about the upcoming meditation.
+In these classes, participants will be welcomed with a brief accessible explanation about the upcoming meditation.
 This will be followed by a guided meditation, and an opportunity to share our experiences and explore questions.
 The amount of time we spend on each part of the class will be customized for your requested class.
 Many forms of meditation exist, each with their own benefits; if you are interested in learning more about the benefits of each form of meditation and which might be right for your session, please contact Jo.

-Mindfulness is intentionally paying attention to the present with openness, curiosity, and acceptance.
+Mindfulness is intentionally paying attention to the present, observing with openness, curiosity, and non-judgment.
 It can be practiced formally or informally, as a seated meditation, or as a way to engage in activities like mindful walking, or mindful breathing.
 While engaged in a mindfulness practice, such as eating a raisin mindfully, we are are participating in an activity that focuses our awareness and trains our minds around the attitudinal foundations of mindfulness: non-judging, patience, a beginner’s mind, trust, non-striving, acceptance, and letting go.
 As with meditation, the empirical research on mindfulness in the last several decades has produced substantial evidence of its benefits (the infographics from various sources below do a good job of illustrating some of these findings).
 Please contact Jo if you are interested in a mindfulness class or series of classes.